-Eating raw fish can be dangerous because of the parasites that are naturally present on fish.
-These include mainly roundworms, tapeworms, intestinal flukes, liver fluke and lung flukes.
+Eating raw fish can be dangerous because of the parasites that are naturally present in fish.
+These include mainly roundworms, tapeworms, intestinal flukes, liver flukes, and lung flukes.

 Because raw food usually has some kind of parasites, it is not a good idea to eat raw fish that you bought just like that on a grocery store, for example, even if the grocery shop is located in Japan.
 In Japan, you can buy fish that is meant to be eaten raw, but it is labeled “sashimi-grade” or “sushi-grade” for example.